WenqingXie20581/Desk13/Portfolio/Conclusion.md

 ## Social and ethical implications

-In this part , we will focus on the discussion of social and ethical implications of our app.
+In this part , we will focus on the aspect of social and ethical implications of our app.

 In the previous part, we have talked about the social implications of the our product many times and I will simply repeat here.
 According to the  previous survey, we have learned that COVID-19 make a large number of people have to face unemployment ，financial crisis and spiritual crisis.
 Our product can teach people to cook their own meals according to the recipe and help these people who are suffering financial crisis reduce living cost, more importantly, the app encourage people to share their favorite recipes, which can promote people's communication, enrich people's spiritual world, and heal the mental trauma caused by the COVID-19.

 Now,we will focus on the ethical implications of the product.
 Our product is a gourmet food and social app.
-As the developer, we think that we have the responsibility to protect the privacy of every user.
+As developers, we think that we have the responsibility to protect the privacy of every user.
 Last term, our computer science introduction's professor teach us that our products are supposed to protect the user's privacy,  which is a fundamental moral human right - a right that preserves autonomy and dignity which is of paramount importance when dealing with stakeholders.
 Therefore,we put customer privacy protection at an important position in the design of our products.
 In order to safely protect the privacy of users，we used the ‘The International Data Privacy Principles' (IDPPs) as the core guide to managing personal data.
 At the same time, we fully consider the personal wishes of users.
 If users do not want us to keep their personal data, we will delete all private information in accordance with user requirements  at any time.
 In addition, we have adopted a variety of encryption methods and algorithms such as secure-sockets-layer (SSL) and MD5 algorithms to protect the data of our app.
 Although there are no bug-free apps in the world, we believe that through our strong tests, our products are capable of protecting users’ privacy from being leaked.

 ## Future work

-Due to our time constrains,in our project we rushed through big chunks of what would be a normal design process and we have to admit that we skipped a lot of small content.
+Due to our time constrains, we rushed through big chunks in our project of what would be a normal design process and we have to admit that we skipped a lot of small content.
 In this part, we will plan future work to make our products more competitive.

 ### Short term

-Now that our product is still rough, we can to several relatively simple tasks to complete it in the short term.
+Our product is still not perfect, but we can improve several relatively simple tasks in the short term.

 ####  A more attractive achievement system